Pizza Dough: an awesome simple pizza dough that will work.

 1/3 cup measure

-butter knife to level flour in 2/3 measure
+butter knife level flour in 1 cup measure

 PREPARATION

-add warm liquid to glass mixing cup and stir
+add warm liquid to glass measure and stir

-add 1 tbs flour to cast iron pan and spread around with your fingers
+add some flour to your cast iron pan and spread it around with your fingers

 generously sprinkle flour over dough